Before you set off on your trip to Blackpool, make sure you plan ahead.

 Find more information for Northern Rail and Avanti who are our main rail operators.

-National Express Coach Services are pleased to announce that they are running a daily service to and from Blackpool, stopping at Preston, Manchester and Birmingham from 1 July.
+National Express Coach Services resumed their daily service to and from Blackpool, stopping at Preston, Manchester and Birmingham from 1 July.
 For more details on their safety measures, head to their website.